-- Explain and apply the basic concepts of public health including an historical perspective to the practice of public health at the local, national and global level.
+- Explain the philosophy and essential services of public health at the local, state, national and global level.

-- Compare and contrast various governmental and non-governmental healthcare agencies, organizations and systems in the United States and around the world and their role in individual and public health.
+- Compare governmental and non-governmental healthcare systems and public health initiatives in the United States and globally.

 Career OutlookAfter earning your bachelor’s in Public Health online, you’ll be ready to impact and contribute to the delivery of essential public health services in government, community-based, and private sector health agencies.
 This program can also prepare you to continue your education and pursue graduate studies in public health and the health sciences.